abhinandan-verma/AskGemini/README.md

 # AskGemini✨

-AskGemini is the the Android implementation og Google Gemini AI.
+AskGemini is the the **Android implementation of Google Gemini AI**.
 It is a real-time AI chat-bot with having all the features of ChatGPT 3.5 app.
 The project is integrated with **Gemini Pro Vision** model of AI to help get all your prompts including visionary ones too, response by the Gemini AI.
 Beside having the text-prompt features, it can also provide **Image-Prompt & Response** feature.